relativitydev/relativity-trace-documentation/docs/user_documentation.md

 > **NOTE:** the `Trace Communication Direction` field will not be populated on documents unless it is mapped in the Integration Point Profile associated with the Data Source containing the `Communication Direction` transform.

 > **NOTE:** use of the `Communication Direction` Data Transformation type requires that columns named To, From, CC, and BCC exist in the load file.
 This is always true for Data Sources that ship with Relativity Trace but may not be true for certain external data sources.

+> **NOTE:** use of the `Communication Direction` Data Transformation type requires that a load file column be specified as a Native File Path in the Data Source's Integration Point Profile.

 ### Exempt List Data Transformation